-In the image below, a 'Class' element has been dropped onto the diagram in the Templates Package.
+In this image, a 'Class' element has been dropped onto the

+diagram in the Templates Package.
 It is created with the default appearance of the base element.

-In the next image, the appearance of the element 'Template\Class' on the diagram 'Template Class Diagram' has been updated, using the tools from the Style panel of the Layout ribbon.
-Note however, that the default appearance of the element 'Template Class' remains unchanged.
+In the next image, the appearance of the element 'Template_Class' on the diagram 'Template Class Diagram' has been updated, using the tools from the Style panel of the Layout ribbon.
+Note however, that the default appearance of the element 'Template_Class' remains unchanged.